-So how can you protect yourself or your business from cyber security threats?
+Scams and hacking attempts are rife – with both individuals and companies being targeted.
+So, how can you protect yourself or your business from cyber security threats?
 And what are the red flags?
-Here’s some of our most frequently asked questions:
+Here’s some of our most frequently asked questions.

 - Check your credit reports frequently.
 If you’re not in the habit of regularly requesting a copy of your credit file, now’s the time to start.
 Once you’ve got hold of your free credit report, take the time to check that everything is correct.
 This is an essential part of your financial wellbeing which also allows you to identify any errors or unusual activity.

 - Utilise credit alerts: Subscribe to my credit alert to get your credit report, your Equifax Credit Score and credit alerts that notify you of changes to your credit report.
 Identity theft is a growing threat, but credit alerts can flag new credit inquiries on your file and help you to take steps so that these don’t proceed without your authorisation.

 2. What are some basic tips to avoid scams and security threats during Covid-19?